Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 Yeah, I got you.

-I know, that's why I'm agreeing with that's why I I called you.
+That's why I'm agreeing with you.

-In fact, I sent you some emails too.
+In fact, I sent you some emails, too.

-But with here's what happened.
+But here's what happened.

-Everything changed, and you'll you'll attest to this too, because everything changed on January 22nd, 1973.
+And you'll attest to this too, because everything changed on January 22nd, 1973.

 This country split right down the middle.